SGDInstitute/apollo/content/collections/pages/mblgtacc/about.md

         content:
           -
             type: text
-            text: 'For over 30 years, MBLGTACC has brought students together from around the region—and the nation—to learn from one another’s experiences, build-up each other’s knowledge and skills, and share in community.
-It has attracted respected advocates, thought leaders, entertainers, and artists to the Midwest and created space for growth and togetherness.'
+            text: 'For over 30 years, MBLGTACC has brought students together from around the region—and the nation—to learn from one another’s experiences, build-up each other’s knowledge and skills, and share in community. '
       -
         type: set
         attrs: